 Leather Jacket – As just stated, it is essential to protect your skin and bones!
 In hot weather a heavy leather jacket can get uncomfortable.
 I can suggest the Summer Riding Jacket from Fox Creek Leather.
 It is thick leather but the lining and other features make it remarkably comfortable in very hot weather.
 I currently have a medium weight Harley-Davidson jacket, and the summer jacket from Fox Creek Leather, but I am planning to get a heavy weight jacket for winter riding.
 I just can’t fit enough layers under my other two jackets to be comfortable in the winter.

 Leather Gloves – It is very important to protect your hands from debris and weather conditions, especially in cold weather.
 Even if you ride with a windshield, the hand grips are typically exposed 100% to the elements, including bugs & stones.
 The leather also protects your hand from abrasion.
 An extreme amount of blood can be lost through the palm of your hands.
 There are times when it is really hot that gloves are uncomfortable, while safety experts don’t recommend it, I have to admit that I wear fingerless gloves when it is hot.
 They don’t provide complete protection but I feel they are better than nothing, at least I still have protection on the top of my hand and the palms.
+I recently started wearing Fly Racing gloves on my ATV and absolutely love them.
+They have become my motorcycle riding gloves as well.
+Not great in the rain, but neither are leather gloves.

 Riding Boots – Over the ankle boots with anti-skid soles are recommended for riding.
 A quality, thick leather will help protect you from all the weather elements and road hazards.
 Your feet are literally inches from the pavement, you need adequate protection.
 An anti-skid sole helps with stability when you put your feet down.
 Gravel, oil, and rain, all make for slick conditions.
 When you put your feet down at a stop you do not want to lose traction and your balance.
 You want the boot to come over your ankles for protection from burns from your pipes and debris hitting you while riding.
 Our personal experience has proven the harness, pull-on type boot to be the most comfortable.
 They also have plenty of length to cover a large part of your lower leg and the toe area isn’t so thick that it causes problems with getting under the shifter.